Information about the Department

 - Oncology at Strangeways Research laboratory

 - Wellcome Trust - Medical Research Council Cambridge Stem Cell Institute

-The strength of our research was recognised in 2001, when the Regional Cancer Centre became designated as a translational research centre and in October 2006 when it was named as one of 17 centres for experimental cancer medicine in the country; information about the Experimental Cancer Medicine Centre (ECMC) Network can be found at: http://www.ecmcnetwork.org.uk//.
+The strength of our research was recognised in 2001 when the Regional Cancer Centre became a designated translational research centre and also in October 2006 when it was named as one of 17 centres for experimental cancer medicine in the country; information about the Experimental Cancer Medicine Centre (ECMC) Network can be found at: http://www.ecmcnetwork.org.uk/.

 In the 2008 Research assessment Exercise (RAE), the Department staff featured in the University of Cambridge submission to the ''Cancer Studies Theme of Assessment', along with the Departments of Pathology and Haematology.
 The result of this assessment was that 35% of the profile of our submissions was awarded a 4* grading (world-leading in terms of originality, significance and rigour) and 40% was awarded a 3* grading (internationally excellent in terms of originality, significance and rigour).
 We were also ranked second in the Times Higher Education analysis of profiles submitted to the 'Cancer Studies Theme of Assessment'.

-The Head of Department is >Professor Sir Bruce Ponder FRS, who was awarded a Knighthood for 'Services to Medicine' in the 2008 New Year's Honours list.
-Professor Sir Ponder is also Director of the Cancer Research UK Cambridge Research Institute; Director of the Cambridge Cancer Centre; Co-Director of the Hutchison/MRC Research Centre; former Co-Director of Oncology at Strangeways Research laboratory; Li Ka Shing Professor of Oncology; Honorary NHS Consultant and departmental Research Group Leader.
+The Head of Department is Professor Sir Bruce Ponder FRS, who was awarded a Knighthood for 'Services to Medicine' in the 2008 New Year's Honours list.
+Professor Sir Ponder is also Director of the Cambridge Cancer Centre; Co-Director of the Hutchison/MRC Research Centre; Honorary NHS Consultant; departmental Research Group Leader; Cancer Research UK Gibb Fellow; and former Director of the Cancer Research UK Cambridge Institute, former Co-Director of Oncology at Strangeways Research laboratory and former Li Ka Shing Professor of Oncology.